-- Seizures, which are sudden bursts of abnormal electrical activity in the brain.
+- Seizures.
 A baby may have uncontrolled muscle movement and be unable to speak, see, or interact normally.

-- Muscle stiffness (spasticity) that results in stiff, awkward movements.
+- Cerebral palsy, with muscle stiffness (spasticity) that results in awkward movements.

-- Intellectual disabilities that can affect every area of a child's life, such as learning to talk or being able to care for himself or herself in the future.
+- Intellectual disabilities that can affect every area of a child's life.
+For example, a child may have trouble learning to talk or may not be able to care for himself or herself in the future.

-- Learning or behavior problems that may not appear until the child starts school.
+- Learning disabilities that may not appear until the child starts school.